 Q 11: Does the KCA have a Strategic Plan to guide future activities?
-Yes, during the summer of 2019, a Strategic Plan was developed and implementation began in the Fall of 2019.
+Yes, during the summer of 2019, a Strategic Plan was developed and implementation is current as of December 2021.

 Q 12: How can residents participate in the Arboretum?
-An Arboretum Team on each campus encourages all residents to help with the many tasks involved –Link to Task List
+An Arboretum Team on each campus encourages all residents to help with the many tasks involved.

 Q 13:.
 How is the Kendal-Crosslands Arboretum different from a typical arboretum?
 Trees stand among clusters of cottages and community facilities, ponds, meadows, and woodlands, through which a service road and trails connect the two sister communities.
 Kendal Crosslands residents live within the Arboretum!

 Q14: How can I help?
 Suggestions, support and volunteers are welcome.
-Use the web site contact tab.
+Use the web site Contact Us tab.

 Updated: January, 2022